-> Students are required to come to campus for this course, as in-class participation and after-class project meetings are required.
-Students can take this course multiple times for credit.
-CS 294S can be taken to fulfill the CS 194 senior project requirement.
-Students can sign up for CS 294W if they wish to fulfill their writing requirement as well.
+Students are required to come to campus for this course, where in-class participation and after-class project meetings are required.
+You can take this course multiple times for credit.
+CS 294S can be taken to fulfill the CS 194 requirement.
+Please sign up for CS 294W if you wish to fulfill your writing requirement as well.

-> The course meets Tuesday and Thursday, from 10:30 AM to 11:50 AM in Gates 100.
+The course meets Tuesday and Thursday, from 10:30 AM to 11:50 AM in Gates 100.

 This schedule is tentative and subject to change.
 Please pay attention to emails sent to the student list.